Skip to main content

 1. Introduction

-Section 3 of [RFC9334] gives an overview of the roles and conceptual
+Section 3 of [RFC9334] provides an overview of the roles and

-messages in the IETF RATS Architecture.
-As discussed in that
+conceptual messages in the IETF RATS architecture.
+As discussed in

-document, a Verifier accepts a well-defined set of RATS conceptual
+that document, a Verifier accepts a well-defined set of RATS

-messages: Evidence, Endorsements and Reference Values, as well as
+conceptual messages: Evidence, Endorsements and Reference Values, as

-Policy for Appraisal of Evidence.
+well as Appraisal Policy for Evidence.
 A Verifier appraises Evidence

 using Appraisal Policy for Evidence, typically against a set of